 Native to Europe, Asia.
 Charming plant that reaches 28 inches high, blooming in late winter or early spring.
 Single yellow flowers resembling buttercups are about 1 inches wide, with five to nine petal-like sepals; each bloom sits on a single, deeply lobed, bright green leaf that looks like a ruff.
 Immediately after the flowers bloom, round basal leaves divided into narrow lobes emerge; all traces of the plant have vanished by the time summer arrives.
 The species E. cilicica is similar but blooms later, bears slightly larger flowers, and has bronze-tinted new leaves.
 Not browsed by deer.

 Plant tubers in late summer; if they look dry or shriveled, plump them up in wet sand before planting.
-Plant 3 in. deep and 4 in. apart in moist, porous soil.
+Plant 3 inches deep and 4 inches apart in moist, porous soil.
 Reduce water in summer but don't let soil dry out completely.
 Divide clumps infrequently; when doing so, separate into small clumps rather than single tubers.